jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 We thought it was Lance when he declared he would pursue music instead of following mom’s plan for him of becoming a doctor.
 But it surprised everyone when it turned out that the brother who calls himself “just a clown!” is very likable and very hard-working—though in true L.A. fashion he is careful to hide how hard he works—and very savvy in navigating the music scene.

 Tim, on the other hand, was never a contender to be the prodigal son.
-He knows how to spend—his recent five-hundred-dollar projector being the most recent treat—but lives well below his means as an aspiring educator.
+He knows how to spend—his recent five-hundred-dollar projector being the most recent treat—but lives well below his means as an "aspiring educator."

 My adult life will now begin in earnest—“*forgetting what is behind and straining toward what is ahead*”[^3].
 But my days of being the prodigal son, of leaving home for a faraway land for my own ends, of searching for worth and meaning outside the house of the Father, are, I hope, behind me.